kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 * **How can a rollout fail?
 Can it impact already running workloads?**
   Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?
+  To rollout this new feature, the snapshot-controller and CSI snapshotter sidecar need to be restarted.
+  If the snapshot-controller fails to come up, user won't be able to create/delete volume snapshots any more.
+Existing volume snapshots won't be affected.
+  The CSI snapshotter sidecar is typically deployed together with the CSI driver.
+  If the CSI driver and its sidecars don't come up, user won't be able to create, attach, detach, delete volumes and won't be able to create/delete volume snapshots any more.
+Existing workloads should not be affected.

 * **What specific metrics should inform a rollback?**
+  If the metric `snapshot_controller_operation_total_seconds` added in snapshot-controller shows a high rate of "Failure", that means this feature does not work well.

+  If the metric `csi_sidecar_operations_seconds` shows grpc_status_code is not "OK" most of time for the CSI snapshotter sidecar during create or deletion volume group snapshot operations, that also means this feature does not work well.

 * **Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?**
+  Upgrade and rollback will be manually tested.

 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
   Even if applying deprecation policies, they may still surprise some users.
+  No.

 ### Monitoring Requirements